-The Brotherhood of St Laurence (the 'Brotherhood') is an association domiciled in Australia and is not a for profit entity.
+The Brotherhood of St Laurence (the 'Brotherhood') is an association domiciled in Australia and is a not for profit entity.
 The address of the entity's registered office is 67 Brunswick Street, Fitzroy, Victoria 3065.

-The principal activities of the Brotherhood includes the provision of community services across the four life transition stages; the early years; the transition from school to work; the shifts in and out of work and retirement and ageing; together with the recycling and sale of recycled goods, and undertaking research and social advocacy work on behalf of all Australians.
+The principal activities of the Brotherhood during the year include the provision of community services across the four life transition stages, the early years, the transition from school to work, the shifts in and out of work and retirement and ageing; together with working with people with disability, the recycling and sale of recycled goods, and undertaking research and social advocacy work on behalf of all Australians.